 Now you’ve done the perfect pushup.
-Did it not look quite like I described?
+Did it not look quite like we described?
 Here’s what could be wrong:

-Your Hips Were Sinking and You Were Not in a Straight Line: If you were unable to keep your body in a straight line from the head to the ankles, it’s likely that you need to do some work on your core muscles.
-No matter how strong your upper body is, if your core is weak, you will be unable to do a perfect pushup.
+Your Hips Were Sinking and You Were Not in a Straight Line: If you were unable to keep your body in a straight line from the head to the ankles, it’s likely that you need to do more strengthening of the core.
+No matter how strong your upper body is, if your core is weak, you won’t be able to do a perfect pushup.

 You Could Not Go Down All The Way: This can be caused by two possible scenarios: your hands were too high, causing stress to be put on the shoulders which limits your range of motion, or you do not trust your own strength and you fear you will fall.
 Even if you do fall, don’t worry, it’s a very short fall and you will not get hurt.

-Now if you felt like a certain part of the rep was harder, there’s an explanation for that too.
+Now if you felt like a certain portion of the rep was harder, there’s an explanation for that too.

-If you felt the top half of the rep was difficult, meaning you could push off the floor but had difficulty getting your arms to full extension, this means your triceps are lagging behind.
+If you felt the top half of the rep was difficult, meaning you could push off the floor but had difficulty getting your arms to full extension, this means your triceps are not strong enough.
 The triceps (back of the arm) are what’s responsible for extending the arm.
 Work on the triceps more and you’ll be able to bang out more pushups.